 Symptoms may result from mild infections that are easy to treat.
 But, if they are not treated properly, they can lead to more serious conditions, including kidney damage.
 Vaginal symptoms may also be a sign of more serious problems, such as cancers of the reproductive tract.

 Gynecological symptoms may look like other conditions.
-Always see your healthcare provider for a diagnosis.

-Sores or lumps in the genital area
+* pain in the genital area